-In the previous pages we reviewed different propoerty ownership structures in France.
+In the previous pages we reviewed different property ownership structures in France.
 What is to be concluded from our review?

-It will be evident that most questions about the different forms of ownership turn on those relating to inheritance rights and inheritance taxes so we focus on the issue of inheritance in this concluding section.
+It will be evident that most questions about the different forms of ownership turn on those relating to inheritance rights and inheritance taxes so in this concluding section we focus on the issue of inheritance.

-Since the abolition in 2007 of inheritance tax between man and wife and those in a French civil partnership, the whole issue of inheritance tax in France is no longer a major issue for most international buyers.
+As there is no inheritance tax between husband and wife and those in a French civil partnership the whole issue of inheritance tax in France concerns children and other inheritors.

 In particular, if you grant tax free gifts during your lifetime you can reduce the liability of your successors to inheritance tax on your death.